jorgenschaefer/elpy/docs/editing.rst

 of Python code.
 They are manipulated with the cursor keys in combination with either the control or meta keys (but not both).

-.. command:: elpy-nav-next-iblock
+.. command:: elpy-nav-forward-block
    :kbd: C-down
 .. command:: elpy-nav-previous-iblock
    :kbd: C-up
-.. command:: elpy-nav-backward-iblock
+.. command:: elpy-nav-backward-indent
    :kbd: C-left
-.. command:: elpy-nav-forward-iblock
+.. command:: elpy-nav-forward-indent
    :kbd: C-right

    The control key allows navigation.
 Up and down will skip between